Karachi–Peshawar Line

-Karachi–Peshawar Railway Line (also referred to as Main Line 1 or ML-1) is one of four main railway lines in Pakistan, operated and maintained by Pakistan Railways.
-The line starts from Kiamari station in the province of Sindh and ends at Peshawar Cantonment Station in Khyber Pakhtunkhwa province.
-The railway track is dual between Keamari and Shahdara Bagh, Chaklala and Golra Sharif.
-The total length of the line is 1687 km, with 173 railway stations in between.
-The line serves as the country's main passenger and freight line with 75% of the country's cargo and passenger traffic passing through yearly.
+Karachi–Peshawar Railway Line (also referred to as Main Line 1 or ML-1) is one of four main railway lines in Pakistan that is operated and maintained by Pakistan Railways.
+The 1687 km long line starts at Kiamari station, Sindh, and ends at Peshawar Cantonment Station in Khyber Pakhtunkhwa.
+The railway is dual tracked between Keamari and Shahdara Bagh, and Chaklala and Golra Sharif.
+With 173 railway stations, the line serves as the country's main passenger and freight line, 75% of the country's railroad cargo and passenger traffic passing through yearly.

-In 2016, funding for a six-year US$6.8 billion upgrade and renovation project was agreed as part of the China Pakistan Economic Corridor, with the average speed expected to be doubled to 140 kilometers per hour upon completion.
+In 2016, funding for a six-year, US$6.8 billion upgrade and renovation project was agreed as part of the China Pakistan Economic Corridor, with the average speed to be doubled to 140 kilometers per hour upon completion.
 The project has been delayed several times since then.

 History

 The present-day Karachi–Peshawar Railway Line was built as a patchwork of different railways during the British Raj during the 19th century.
-The present-day line consists of the following historic sections built between 1861 and 1900:
+It consists of the following historic sections built between 1861 and 1900: